Plae Kao: Plot

 In 1936 in rural Bang Kapi, at the time nothing but rice paddies and small farming villages, Kwan and Riam are the son and daughter of rival village chiefs.
 They both work in the rice fields with their water buffaloes.
 Riam at first resists the courtship of Kwan, but Kwan, a jolly young man who sings and plays bamboo flute, is persistent.
 Kwan pleads with Riam, telling her he wants to die in the river if he does not have her love.
 Riam gives in to Kwan's charms and the two pledge their love for each other at a spirit shrine on an island in the river.

 Riam's father disapproves of the relationship.
 He wants Riam to marry Joi, the son of a wealthy local nobleman.
 Riam's father, Joi and some other men go to confront Kwan and find him on the spirit-house island with Riam.
-A brief sword fight ensues, and Kwan is struck by sword wielded by Riam's older brother, Roen.
+A brief sword fight ensues, and Kwan is struck by a sword wielded by Riam's older brother, Roen.
 The cut on the side of Kwan's head eventually becomes a noticeable scar, which Kwan says is a mark of his love for Riam.

 At home, Riam is chained up in a storage shed.
 Her father then decides to send Riam to Bangkok, where she will be sold into slavery as a maid for Mrs. Thongkham, a money lender who holds the deed to Riam's father's land.
-When the woman sees Riam's face, she is struck by Riam's resemblance for her dead daughter.
+When the woman sees Riam's face, she is struck by Riam's resemblance to her dead daughter.
 Instead of being put to work as a servant, Riam is essentially adopted by the woman, who gives Riam Western clothes and introduces her to high-class Bangkok society, including the son of a wealthy nobleman, Somchai.

 Kwan grows despondent.
 His father urges him to enter the monkhood to wash away his bad luck.
 Kwan then goes to take a drink of water, and sees blood in the drinking gourd.
 He then breaks down and apologizes to his father for being ungrateful, and promises to be ordained the next day "if I'm still alive".

 After hearing that her mother is near death, Riam returns to the village on Somchai's boat.
 Riam arrives to see her mother die, and a funeral is held.
 Kwan comes to bid his last respects, and Riam agrees to meet him the next day at noon, on the spirit island.

 The next day, Kwan sets fire to Somchai's boat, to prevent Riam from leaving without meeting him.
 Kwan is then hunted by Somchai, Riam's father and older brother, Roen.
 Somchai finds Kwan and shoots him in the chest with a pistol.
 The mortally wounded Kwan swims to the spirit island.
 Riam then jumps in after Kwan, and grabs the knife from his hands and stabs herself, dying with her true love in the river.